Frontends

 In our development environment, we use Vite to enable Hot Module Reloading.
 However, it's important to note that Vite's approach to dependency resolution and module loading may lead to slower initial load times for users in different regions than their development server environment.
 This is because Vite makes an HTTP request per source file.

-If you are located in regions within Asia, you may encounter slower initial page load times for your development app's frontend.
+If you are located in regions outside of North America, you may encounter slower initial page load times for your development app's frontend.

-However, in your production environment, we utilize a globally distributed CDN to serve the JS files.
+Production environments utilize a globally distributed CDN to serve JS files.
 This ensures that initial page loads are significantly faster across all regions.

 Check out our guide here on how to use an external frontend with your Gadget backend.